ej20002015/CV/CV.md

 ## Education

 - **Computer Science BSc** from the University of Leeds
+  - Graduated as the top performing student within the School of Computing
   - Graduated with a first having achieved an average grade of 89% over all modules
-  - Featured on the Dean's List and was awarded top performing student of the year
+  - Featured on the Dean's List
 - **A Levels** in Maths, Electronics, and Computer Science
   - A*, A*, A respectively